There are three ways to join Communities in Yellowdig:

 - Direct invitation from the Community Owner or Facilitator

 All Communities are joinable via direct invitation, and all Communities associated with an LMS course are joinable via LTI-launch.
 In general, students should join their course's Yellowdig Community via LTI-launch, and external guests should join Yellowdig Communities via direct invitation.
-But there are cases where a Community Owner might want to make their Community discoverable to Members of their Network.
+But there are cases where a Community Owner might want to make their Community discoverable to Members of their Organization.
 For example:

 - A faculty advisor might want students within the university to find and join a Community for their reading group.